SUMIT74184/knewvator/README.md

 If you want, I can tailor this README to your exact folders, scripts, and current routes from your repo—just paste your server/routes and package.json scripts and I’ll wire them in.

+This project is not open-source licensed.
+All rights reserved © 2025 Sumit .